 The United States

 SMS or MMS messages related to cannabis are not allowed in the United States, as federal laws prohibit its sale, even though some states have legalized it.
 Similarly, messages related to CBD products are not permissible in the United States, as certain states prohibit its sale.
-Twilio policy is reflective of US carrier rules in this area, and there are no exceptions to this policy.
+Twilio's Messaging Policy is reflective of US carrier rules in this area, and there are no exceptions to this policy.

 Twilio defines a cannabis-related message as any message which relates to the marketing or sale of a cannabis product, regardless of whether or not those messages explicitly contain cannabis terms, images, or links to cannabis websites.